Top 10 Offensive Lines in NFL History

 The line of Forrest Gregg, Jim Ringo, Jerry Kramer, Fuzzy Thurston, and Bob Skoronski paved the way for Hall of Fame running backs Jim Taylor and Paul Hornung and also gave quarterback Bart Starr much needed protection.
 In doing so, they were a large component to the 1961 & 1962 NFL Championship and the first two Super Bowls.

 Tackle Forrest Gregg and center Jim Ringo are both in the Hall of Fame.
 Guard Jerry Kramer was key in Lombardi's most iconic play, the power sweep, and finally made Canton in 2018 after 45 years of eligibility, and Fuzzy Thurston and Bob Skoronski were no slouches.

 2. The Cowboys of the 90's

 As a unit Mark Stepnoski, Nate Newton, Mark Tuinei, Erik Williams, Larry Allen, Kevin Gogan, and John Gesek combined for 30 Pro Bowls, three Super Bowl wins, and paved the road for arguably the best running back in league history.
 Troy Aikman, Emmitt Smith, and Michael Irvin all have this line to thank for their Hall of Fame careers.
 The success of the team was based on the offensive line destroying opposing defenses every week.

-Guard Larry Allen is arguable the strongest offensive lineman to ever play and was inducted in the Hall of Fame in 2013.
-Erik Williams would be in the Hall of Fame if he wasn't in a car accident mid career but is still seen as one of the greatest right tackles in history.
-Nate Newton, Mark Tuinei, Mark Stepnowski, Kevin Gogan, and John Gesek were all solid and each made multiple pro bowls in their careers.
+Guard Larry Allen is arguably the strongest offensive lineman to ever play and was inducted in the Hall of Fame in 2013.
+Erik Williams would be in the Hall of Fame if he wasn't in a car accident mid-career but is still seen as one of the greatest right tackles in history.
+Nate Newton, Mark Tuinei, Mark Stepnowski, Kevin Gogan, and John Gesek were all solid, and each made multiple pro bowls in their careers.

 1. The Raiders of the 70's